Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

             ISO-3166 Country Codes and ISO-639 Language Codes in the format '<language_code>_<country>', e.g., 'en_US'.

     `remove_label(self, language_code: knowledge.base.language.LocaleCode) ‑> None`
-    :   Remove label for entity if it exists for language.
+    :   Remove the label for an entity if it exists for language.

         Parameters
         ----------